 They are also known as ‘death bonds’ because the ultimate investment is in life assurance policies, normally of US citizens.
 Investors hope to benefit by buying the right to the insurance payouts upon the death of the original policyholders.

 They are sometimes also known as ‘traded life settlements’ or ‘senior life settlements’.

 TLPIs may pay a regular income or can aim to grow in value over time.
 Most death bonds are sold as unregulated collective investment schemes (UCIS), but some take other legal forms.

 Our review of sales in the TLPI market revealed high levels of unsuitable advice.
-We are worried that this market could grow and cause further customer losses in the future.
+We are worried that this market could grow and cause more customers to lose out in the future.

 As a result, we have recommended that these products should not reach ordinary retail investors in the UK.
 This would mean that firms should not be marketing, recommending or selling these products to the mass retail market.

 TLPIs are usually marketed as offering strong returns that are unrelated to stock market performance, which makes them appear attractive at a time when more traditional investments are not doing well.

 In actual fact, TLPIs are high-risk investments.
 This is because: